jfree/orson-charts/js/README.txt

 JavaScript Utilities
 --------------------

 This directory contains some JavaScript utility code that can be used when exporting charts to SVG format with JFreeSVG.
-The build.sh script will build the library, but not that it requires the Google Closure Compiler jar file to be on the classpath (please edit the script accordingly).
+The build.sh script will build the library, but note that it requires the Google Closure Compiler jar file to be on the classpath (please edit the script accordingly).

 https://developers.google.com/closure/compiler/